abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 touch, and mental objects.
 We tend to make a problem out of sense contact, but it's just that much, nothing more.
 Objectively speaking, what's taking place here?
-The day begins, there is a wave of people and activity that comes in—it arises.
-The day ends, the wave of people and activity goes out—it passes away.
-It's another arising and ceasing—an opportunity to pay attention to the way that things come and go.
+The day begins, there is a wave of people and activity that comes in---it arises.
+The day ends, the wave of people and activity goes out---it passes away.
+It's another arising and ceasing---an opportunity to pay attention to the way that things come and go.

 Of course, there's more to deal with and manage today, because the number of visitors will be high.
 That's the reality of what's happening.